Zodomo/canto_name_service/audits/saucepoint.md

     _;
 }
 ```
+2) I think you should move some of your `require` statements to `modifier` instead should improve readability & consistency

+&nbsp;

 3) Both delegation (and extensions) occur via 2 patterns: term or precision.
 I can delegate my name for 2 terms or some precise timestamp.
 I'm willing to argue that delegate-by-term is unnecessary functionality because (1) delegating with a granualrity of years will probably won't be very popular and (2) delegating-by-year can be handled by delegate-by-precision, the client (web app) will handle the math.
 Therefore, supporting delegate-by-term adds complexity (& deployment costs) when its functionality can be captured by delegate-by-precision.